PoRa-dayo/NotITG-Enchantment-Noteskin-Workshop/README.md

 WORK IN PROGRESS
 # Testing
-These 6 variants have unique meshes, others just reuse one of these.
-Prioritize testing these 6:
+These 7 variants have unique meshes, others just reuse one of these.
+Prioritize testing these 7:
 - Bright Cel Vibrant
 - Bright Gold
 - Bright Shadow
 - Bright Void
 - Default
 - Default Animated
+- DDR Note Contrast Vibrant (soon)

 # Installation
 - Install the noteskin by copying the 4 folders inside Enchantment - NotITG Port, and inside your NotITG game folder, paste them in NoteSkins/dance.
 These contain the base default variants of the Enchantment noteskin.